When you’re a business owner, managing appointments can quickly get out of hand if you do it the old fashioned way — via email or phone.

 Getsitecontrol can give you an edge in this regard.
 It’s an easy-to-use online form builder that requires zero coding knowledge.
-Once you’ve read this post, you’ll be able to create an appointment request form like this one:
+Once you’ve read this post, you’ll be able to create an appointment request form like this one and customize it the way you want:

 In fact, if you like this template, just hit the See live preview button above and you’ll be able to quickly add the form to your website.